 Euro-BioImaging will be granted the legal status of an ERIC (European Research Infrastructure Consortium) and it will become fully operational before the end of 2019.
 Euro-BioImaging has been conducting limited interim operation since May 2016.
 Euro-BioImaging services are accessed through this Web Portal, with full access opened once the infrastructure becomes fully operational.

-- To provide access, service and training to state-of-the-art imaging technologies for all life scientists in Europe and beyond
+- To provide access, services and training to state-of-the-art imaging technologies for all life scientists in Europe and beyond

 - To foster the liaison and cooperation of all its stakeholders (including scientists, industry, national and European authorities)

 Euro-BioImaging is managed by its Hub and governed by the Euro-BioImaging Board.
-More information on Euro-BioImaging governance and organization will be available on this page after Euro-BioImaging ERIC has become operational.
+More information on Euro-BioImaging governance and organization will be available on this page after Euro-BioImaging has become fully operational.